svanderburg/nix-processmgmt/README.md

 * `service-containers-agnostic` extends the previous examples with configuration files so that these system services can be deployed as Disnix containers -- services in which other services can be hosted.
+* `multi-process-image` is an example demonstrating how to construct a Docker image that concurrently runs all processes described in the `webapps-agnostic` example managed by a process management solution of choice.

 Troubleshooting
 ===============